Edictum

 python demo_without.py # unguarded: reads .env, runs rm -rf

-The pharma, fintech, and customer-support scenarios use YAML contracts.
+The pharma, fintech, and customer-support scenarios use YAML rulesets.
 The DevOps scenario uses Python decorators.
 Both approaches enforce identically -- the choice depends on your workflow:

 FactorYAMLPython